Evaluation in Practice

 Challenge

-Northern Kentucky University (NKU) and Ferris State University (FSU) have joined forces to increase recruitment, retention, and graduation of students in STEM fields (science, technology, engineering, and mathematics).
-NKU wants to build on past success in recruiting academically talented STEM students with demonstrated financial need, and FSU wants to increase the number of female and minority students who obtain baccalaureate degrees in STEM.
+Northern Kentucky University (NKU) and Ferris State University (FSU) joined forces to increase recruitment, retention, and graduation of students in STEM fields (science, technology, engineering, and mathematics).
+NKU wanted to build on past success in recruiting academically talented STEM students with demonstrated financial need, and FSU wanted to increase the number of female and minority students who obtain baccalaureate degrees in STEM.

 UCESC joined the project at the proposal stage to help the applicants design an evaluation plan for an S-STEM grant from the National Science Foundation.
-The project is complex, involving two universities and multiple interventions, including specialized recruiting, orientation, living communities, support services, and mentorship.
-The universities also want to determine whether adding the opportunity for freshman STEM students to job shadow with STEM professionals will help improve retention rates between their freshman and sophomore years.
+The evaluation reflected the complexity of the project involving two universities and multiple interventions, including specialized recruiting, orientation, living communities, support services, and mentorship.
+The universities also wanted to determine whether adding a job-shadowing opportunity for first year STEM students helped improve retention rates between their first and sophomore years.

 Action

-Using a mixed methods approach, the proposed evaluation follows four cohorts of freshman students exposed to varying levels of program components through the grant period using institutional data (grades, major, and enrollment data) as well as additional quantitative and qualitative data.
-Each cohort includes three groups of students (all receiving scholarships): two groups are assigned to receive a shadowing experience either in fall or spring and a third group does not experience shadowing (comparison group).
+Using a mixed methods approach, the proposed evaluation followed four cohorts of first year students exposed to varying levels of program components through the grant period using institutional data (grades, major, and enrollment data) as well as quantitative and qualitative data.
+Each cohort included three groups of students (all receiving scholarships): two groups were assigned to receive a shadowing experience either in fall or spring and a third group did not experience shadowing (comparison group).

-To track progress over time, longitudinal analyses and cross-cohort comparisons will be conducted, yielding understanding of the relationship between program components and student retention with a special emphasis on how varying research or shadowing experiences are related to retention.
+To track progress over time, longitudinal analyses and cross-cohort comparisons were conducted, yielding understanding of the relationship between program components and student retention with a special emphasis on how varying research or shadowing experiences were related to retention.

-Quantitative data collection and analyses will document student enrollment and retention, students’ experiences with research and shadowing, and students’ career interests and perceived school connectedness.
-Appropriate descriptive and inferential statistics (paired t-tests, repeated measures ANOVA) are used to analyze quantitative data.
+Quantitative data collection and analyses documented student enrollment and retention, students’ experiences with research and shadowing, and students’ career interests and perceived school connectedness.
+Appropriate descriptive and inferential statistics (paired t-tests, repeated measures ANOVA) were used to analyze quantitative data.

-Qualitative data collection and analyses will document project implementation at the two institutions and help explain successes, challenges, adaptations, and opportunities.
-Thematic analyses are conducted as well as a triangulated analysis of quantitative and qualitative data to examine the extent to which project objectives are met.
+Qualitative data collection and analyses documented project implementation at the two institutions and helped explain successes, challenges, adaptations, and opportunities.
+Thematic analyses were conducted as well as a triangulated analysis of quantitative and qualitative data to examine the extent to which project objectives were met.

 Results